-1. Due to our limited time together, attendance and class participation are critical for effective learning and are factored into the final grade at 10% of the grade.
+(10% of grade).
 They may also be taken into consideration should a student's grade be marginal.
-Each absence will result in a 5 point loss, unless cleared a priori with the professor and excused.
-Students are expected to call/email Professor Torres ahead of time, whenever possible, to inform him of lateness and/or any absence.
-More than 3 absences may automatically result in a lower letter grade, and the professor reserves the right to ask the student to withdraw.
+Each absence will result in a 5 point loss, unless cleared a priori with the instructor and excused.
+Students are expected to notify the instructor via phone or email ahead of time, whenever possible, to inform him of lateness and/or any absence.
+More than 3 absences may automatically result in a lower letter grade, and the instructor reserves the right to ask the student to withdraw.
+With regards to participation, of particular importance will be the internal peer review mechanism discussed below.